netmme/git_scripts/README.md

 Enter your username and password when git asks so.

+## Improvement

+Use absolute path to deal with all the meli-melo.

 ## Bug

 swap_mails is correctly pass as an argument but it seems that it cant iterate